Answered By: Andrew Willan Last Updated: Apr 01, 2020 Views: 1053

 If EThOS doesn't hold the thesis ready for immediate download, you can request it through the EThOS website.
 Whenever a thesis is requested, EThOS will contact the higher education institution where the thesis is held to try to arrange for a digital copy of the thesis to be made available for download through EThOS; it will keep you informed of the status of your request and when the thesis is made available EThOS will advise you by email.

 If a digitised version of a thesis cannot be made available, EThOS will tell you.
-In that case you can then submit an inter-library loan request to us in the usual way and we will try to obtain the original copy of the thesis direct from the institution that holds it.
+In that case you can then submit a request to us via our Get It For Me service and we will try to obtain the original copy of the thesis direct from the institution that holds it.

 As an optional service from EThOS, you can choose to order a printed copy of the thesis you want or a copy on CD/DVD.
 EThOS makes a charge for this service which you have to pay yourself.
 Payment can be made by credit card on the EThOS website.